Ian Taylor (New Zealand businessman): Life and career

 Taylor was inducted into the New Zealand Technology Hall of Fame in 2009 and was named North & South Magazines 2010 New Zealander of the Year.

 He was awarded an Honorary Fellowship of the Institute of IT Professionals (HFIITP) in 2010 (under its former name New Zealand Computer Society), the top honour of the tech sector in New Zealand.

 In the 2012 New Year Honours, Taylor was appointed a Companion of the New Zealand Order of Merit for services to television and business.
 In 2013 Taylor was named Outstanding Maori Business Leader of the Year.

 In November 2012, Taylor spoke out against the high salaries being paid to New Zealand chief executives, saying chief executive salaries should be tied to how well they protect jobs and to the salaries of their staff.

-In May 2014, Taylor was part of a team who were awarded a prestigious Sports Emmy under the category "Outstanding New Approaches – Sports Coverage" for development of an innovative mobile application for the 34th America's Cup.
+In May 2014, Taylor was part of a team who were awarded a Sports Emmy under the category "Outstanding New Approaches – Sports Coverage" for development of an innovative mobile application for the 34th America's Cup.

 On 13 February 2019, Taylor was named Innovator of the Year at the annual New Zealander of the Year Awards.
 Awards organisers cited Taylor's business intuition and expertise as an exemplar of innovation in New Zealand.